-Correct Craft, Inc. warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including blisters and cracks not caused by negligence, impact or collision) for a period of three (3) years from date of delivery.
-NOTE: Gelcoat maintenance is the owner's responsibility.
+Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including cracks not caused by negligence, impact or collision) for a period of three (3) years from date of delivery.
+NOTE: gel coat maintenance is the owner's responsibility

-Engine Warranty:

-For details see Pleasurecraft Marine Engine Co., owner's manual.
+Engine/Power Train Warranty: For details see Pleasurecraft Marine Engine Co., owner's manual.

-Exceptions: This "Correct Craft Limited Warranty" shall not apply to...
+Exceptions: This "Nautique Limited Warranty" shall not apply to...

-- Any Nautique boat which has been used at any time for commercial or racing purposes, as a demonstrator or in a promotional program, ski school or ski show. - Normal maintenance of boat, or any component thereof, including but not limited to alignment, adjustments, connectors, saltwater/brackish water corrosion, and wear items including, but not limited to, non-skid material, battery, bushings, packing material, bulbs, seals, gaskets. - Gelcoat finish or colorfastness of gelcoat finish, chrome plated, anodized or aluminum finish or colorfastness of finish.
+- Any Nautique boat which has been used at any time for commercial or racing purposes, as a demonstrator or in a promotional program, ski school or ski show. - Normal maintenance of boat, or any component thereof, including but not limited to vinyl care, alignment, adjustments, connectors, saltwater/brackish water corrosion, and wear items including, but not limited to, non-skid material, battery, bushings, packing material, bulbs, seals, gaskets. - Gelcoat finish or colorfastness of gelcoat finish, blisters, chrome plated, anodized or aluminum finish or colorfastness of finish.